Azure-Samples/streaming-at-scale/eventhubs-timeseriesinsights/README.md

 }
 ```

+## Duplicate event handling

+Time Series Insights does not perform event deduplication.
+In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
+Those duplicate events will be present in Time Series Insights.

 ## Solution customization

 If you want to change some setting of the solution, like number of load test clients or Event Hubs settings, you can do it right in the `create-solution.sh` script, by changing any of these values: